2/19/2025

 Chief Executive Officer

-Yeah, the second one, the scrap export, is not very significant for us.
-As you remember, in Argentina, we don't use much scrap.
+Yeah, the second one, the scrap export is not very significant for us.
+As you remember, I mean, in Argentina, we don't use much scrap.
 It's different than in Mexico.
-And so the amount of scrap we bought from the market every month is around 8,000 tons.
+And so the amount of crap we bought from the market every month is at around 8,000 tons.
 It's clearly not an issue, the scrap.
-Probably it's an issue for other steel companies in Argentina that has a much more scrap basis in their inputs.
+Probably it's an issue for other steel companies in Argentina. that has a much more scrub basis in their input.
 But remember, us in Argentina, I know.
 Regarding the call of new investment, no, we are not thinking of stopping or postponing any investment.
-As I said, the PLTCM, the Cold Rolling Mill, and the galvanized are almost completed.
-I know that in the next couple of years, they are going to be completed.
-And if you see what is happening in the Mexican market, the Mexican market has a huge amount of imports from third countries, which we are not able to really attack the police or substitute.
-That's better, substitute because we don't have enough capacity, probably, to do so in the technical issue.
+As I said, the PLTCM, the Cold War meal, and the galvanized are almost completed.
+I mean, by the end of the year, they are going to be completed.
+And if you see what is happening in the Mexican market, The Mexican market has a huge amount of imports from third countries, which we are not able to really attack the police or substitute.
+That's better substitute because we don't have enough capacity probably to do so in the technical issue.
 So we are going to forward and it's very rational to continue.
 The other one is the steel shop.
-And the steel shop, again, probably in all these that is happening, as you mentioned, in this uncertainty in the North American market, one thing that sure is going to happen is that the rule of origin are going to be strengthened even more.
-So melted and poor requirements are going to, we are going to need the melted and poor.
-And so for that, I think that strong, the Pesquerea project strong deposition of Ternium.
+And the steel shop, again, probably in all this that is happening, as you mentioned, in this uncertainty in the North American market, one thing that sure is going to happen is that the rule of origin are going to be strengthened even more.
+So melted and poured requirements are going to, we are going to need the melted and poured And so for that, I think that strong, the pesqueria project, strong the position of Pernium.
 I hope Alejandro, it's clear.

 speaker